What information do we collect and what do we do with it?

 You may request access to your personal information and question its accuracy and completeness.
 We will respond to your request within 30 days of receiving it.

-You may withdraw all or part of your consent for us to use your personal information, within certain legal restrictions.
+You may also withdraw all or part of your consent for us to use your personal information, subject to certain legal restrictions.
 If you withdraw consent, however, we may be limited in the services or products that we provide to you.
 Please contact us to learn more.